 Following the departmental discussion, each student's primary advisor writes a letter to the student indicating the student's strengths and weaknesses, as a function of the following criteria.
-If the student has any questions about or objections to the review letter, she or he should have a discussion with her or his primary advisor or the chairperson of the department.
+If the student has any questions about or objections to the review letter, the student should have a discussion with the primary advisor or the chairperson of the department.

-- 1. Commitment to the program is evaluated through:

-- Consistent and on-time attendance in all classes

-- Presence on campus, in labs and other venues

-- Participation in departmental functions

-- Spring undergraduate conference

-- Helping to "cover" classes when faculty members are absent

-- 2. Oral and critical thinking skills are evaluated through:

-- Formal oral presentations in courses

-- Informal questions and comments made during PY 607 & PY 608 meetings

-- Thesis proposal meeting presentation

-- 3. Written skills are evaluated through:

-- Research proposals written for courses

-- Papers written for courses

-- Essay exam responses

-- Manuscript written for the PY 641 (Concentrated Readings) course

-- 4. Research and statistical skills are evaluated through:

-- Formal oral presentations in courses

-- Informal questions and comments made during PY 607 & PY 608 meetings

-- Thesis progress

-- Research proposals written for courses

-- Papers written for courses

-- Essay exam responses

-- Manuscript written for the PY 641 (Concentrated Readings) course
+- 1. Commitment to the program is evaluated through professionalism: - Consistent and on-time attendance in all classes as well as participation in discussions - Presence on campus, in labs and other venues, beyond the minimum required for classes - Collegiality that fosters a positive, cooperative atmosphere to focus on meeting the challenges of graduate school rather than enabling a negative environment that exacerbates stress where the focus is on complaining - Participation in departmental functions - Social events sponsored by department, Psi Chi, CAHS, or UAH - Helping to "cover" classes when faculty members are absent - 2.
+Oral and critical thinking skills are evaluated through: - Formal oral presentations in courses - Informal questions and comments made during PY 607 & PY 608 meetings - Thesis proposal meeting presentation - 3.
+Written skills are evaluated through: - Research proposals written for courses - Papers written for courses - Essay exam responses - Manuscript written for the PY 641 (Concentrated Readings) course - 4.
+Research and statistical skills are evaluated through: - Formal oral presentations in courses - Informal questions and comments made during PY 607 & PY 608 meetings - Thesis progress - Research proposals written for courses - Papers written for courses - Essay exam responses - Manuscript written for the PY 641 (Concentrated Readings) course